mckennapsean/dissertation/chapters/intro.md

 Visualization designers constantly make decisions throughout the process in order to focus their work.
 These design decisions play a crucial role in stating assumptions, identifying design opportunities, and formalizing requirements of a system.
-One of the most common kind of design decisions is to perform an evaluation of a system, from informal to formal or qualitative to quantitative, in order to justify the use of a specific encoding or interaction technique [@CITATION].
+One of the most common kind of design decisions is to perform an evaluation of a system, from informal to formal or qualitative to quantitative, in order to justify the use of a specific encoding or interaction technique [@Brehmer2014; @McCurdy2015; @Kerzner2015; @Quinan2015].
-Another common design decision is to utilize 2D space to encode the most important visual data, over less perceptually effective channels such as radial size or color [@CITATION].
+Another common design decision is to utilize 2D space to encode the most important visual data, over less perceptually effective channels such as radial size or color [@Cleveland1984].
 Design decisions are often rooted in various research and design methods that can enable both the generation and creation of artifacts.